TechAngelX/relay/README.md

 cat > README.md << 'EOF'
 # Relay - Polkadot Web3 Communication Platform
+Polkadot-first, Ethereum-friendly

+The chat & identity system is built on Polkadot’s tech stack, but can recognize and onboard users from the Ethereum world using the EVM compatibility layer

 ![Relay App Screenshot](/Users/xeon2035/Documents/LOCALDEV/relay/public/images/screenshot1.png)

 ## Overview

 **Relay** is a decentralized Web3 communication platform built on the Polkadot ecosystem.
 It enables secure, wallet-based messaging, video calls, and group rooms without requiring traditional authentication systems.
 Your wallet is your identity.

+A Decentralised cross-ecosystem Web3 chat/ communication app built on Polkadot Blockchain

+Runs natively on Polkadot (Substrate / PolkaVM)
+But seamlessly onboard Ethereum users (MetaMask)

 ## How It Works